How to Deal with Altitude Sickness on High Treks

 Descend Immediately

 The most effective treatment is to go to a lower altitude.
 Even a few hundred feet can make a difference.
+Your ego will tell you to stay.
+Ignore it.

 Stay Hydrated and Rest

 Drink fluids and get plenty of rest.
 Avoid further exertion until you feel better.
+This is harder than it sounds when you’re already behind schedule on a trek, but pushing through makes things worse.

 Seek Medical Help

 If symptoms persist or worsen, it’s essential to get professional medical assistance.
 Severe cases may require oxygen therapy or hospitalization.
+Know where the nearest medical facilities are before you start.

 Using Supplemental Oxygen